 - Finally, click on Finish.

 .sys indicates the System files.
 The iaStorA.sys is a system file which is known as the Intel RST (Rapid Storage Technology) file.
 If you see the System Thread Exception Not Handled error following this “iaStorA.sys” error code, it means the Intel RST driver is corrupted or incompatible with your operating system.

 What Does It Mean When It Says System Thread Exception Not Handled?

-The System Thread Exception Not Handled means the system thread generated an exception that the error handler didn’t catch.
-Various kinds of system exceptions occur with the operating system and most of them are caused by incompatible or outdated drivers, conflicting memory, third-party applications, IRQ, and faulty system files.
+The System Thread Exception Not Handled means the system thread generated an exception that the error handler didn’t catch most of them are caused by incompatible or outdated drivers, conflicting memory, third-party applications, IRQ, and faulty system files.

 System Thread Exception Not Handled error has many different reasons and the mostly the reason is marked at the end of the error under the first bracket.
 As you’ve faced the error System Thread Exception Not Handled (iaStor.sys), the iaStor indicates the Intel Rapid Storage Technology (RST) driver which is causing this error.
 All the possible solutions for the mentioned error have given above in this article.
 So, don’t forget to let us know in the comment section below about the solution that you will have resolved the error.